Organs In A Jar (Y8+)

 (repeat chorus x2)

 In this case, the assigned topic was ancient Egypt (this was a middle school ancient civ class) but getting the kids engaged was tricky as their textbook was as dry as the desert outside the Nile valley.
-For inspiration, I went back to James Burke's wonderful book CONNECTIONS to see if I could find something that would pique their interest... after some back-and-forth with the kids, a song emerged and eventually they agreed any civilization crazy enough to do stuff like this had to be worth a closer look.
+For inspiration, I went back to James Burke's wonderful book CONNECTIONS to see if I could find something to pique their interest.
+Eventually a song emerged and the kids agreed any civilization crazy enough to do stuff like this has got to be worth a closer look.

 CA HSS 6.2.3: Understand the relationship between religion and the social and political order in Mesopotamia and Egypt.

 Your state probably has something like that in your standards.
-However, it should be noted the real purpose of this song is not to teach embalming techniques but to pique kids' interest in ancient civilizations.
-Speaking of which, if you have kids ready for middle school I HIGHLY recommend you find a way to share James Burke's TV series with them, also called CONNECTIONS, along with CONNECTIONS 2 and CONNECTIONS 3.
+However, it should be noted the real purpose of this song is not to teach embalming techniques but to pique kids' interest in archeology and ancient civilizations generally.
+Speaking of which, if you have kids in (or getting ready for) middle school I highly recommend you find a way to share James Burke's TV series with them, also called CONNECTIONS; along with CONNECTIONS 2 and CONNECTIONS 3 if possible.
 They are very pricy on DVD, but maybe you can check them out from your local library or find them streaming somewhere.
 Burke is a gifted storyteller with a knack for humanizing long-dead people and the things they did.
 Another recommendation for middle schoolers: the Horrible Histories (books and TV series) are engaging, informative, and delightfully creepy.

 Chords (in key of C): C, Am, F, G. You can include some 7ths etc. as you like, but those are optional.